 The line segment command takes two points for arguments; a start and stop.
 Drawing from the wave to the inversion results in the block patterns shown.
-This is similar to
+This is similar to jit.graph in mode 2, But these blocks can be made more colorful by the modification in figure 20.

+Figure 20.
 Of course the secret is in the colors patcher, but you can probably guess what you might find in there.

+Figure 21.
 Figure 21 should just give you ideas.
 This takes the signal value (Lswap 1 grabs the second member of the input list) and generates a color proportionate to the level.
 You may wish to set the color by overall amplitude or some other method.
-(Remember to set swatch to output old style 0-255.)